MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Architecture.md

 ##Core Considerations
 By design, Workplace Analytics provide organizations with choice:
 *	Our Customers Decide the Scope of mailboxes to analyze.
-* Our Customers Decide who within their organzization has access to de-identified datasets and aggregated visual dashboards
+* Our Customers Decide who within their organization has access to de-identified datasets and aggregated visual dashboards
 * Our Customers Configure options to exclude specific meeting and email metadata from analysis as directed by their Legal and HR teams

 Our [Privacy and data access document](Privacy-And-Data-Access.md) describes these considerations in greater detail.